mmbdtp/2022/seq-analysis/installing.md

 ```
 ### Installing Artemis, Bandage and Mauve

-Artemis, bandage and mauve are software with a graphical interface you can run on your local computer.
+Artemis, bandage and mauve are software with a graphical interface you **should run on your local computer**.
 Follow the instructions at:

 * [https://rrwick.github.io/Bandage/](https://rrwick.github.io/Bandage/)
 * [https://darlinglab.org/mauve/user-guide/viewer.html](https://darlinglab.org/mauve/user-guide/viewer.html)